Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 34: February 12th, 2017

+**Today's Progress**: Improving mobile UI for the better on the Youtube Soundboard.

+**Thoughts**: Got some coding done before going out for a busy day and a heatwave.
+Adding collapsible sections to the webpage and moving the player controls to a static position for easy access.

+**Link to work**: None.

 ### Day 33: February 11th, 2017

 **Today's Progress**: Planned the improvements for Youtube Soundboard and did a little.